emeron1234/data-pipeline/FINAL_SUMMARY.md

 ❌ CLI installation fails or uses wrong version
 ❌ Configuration validation fails with format errors
 ❌ Multiple CLI version warnings
+❌ workspace.host interpolation error
 ❌ Deployment fails with exit code 127 or 1
 ❌ Jobs not created or run incorrectly

 ### **After Fixes:**
 ✅ Correct CLI version installed and verified
-✅ Clean bundle validation (no errors)
+✅ Clean bundle validation (no errors or warnings)
 ✅ No CLI version warnings
+✅ Workspace host resolved from environment variables
 ✅ Successful deployment to Databricks workspace
 ✅ Jobs created/updated with proper configuration
 ✅ Jobs can be run successfully